code-pushup/cli/packages/cli/docs/scoring.md

 ---

-### Issue Penalty Scoring
+### Issue Penalty Scoring Details

-Combines threshold limits with diagnostic penalties for comprehensive scoring.
+Combines threshold limits with diagnostic penalties for comprehensive scoring. **Builds on [Linear Overshoot](#linear-overshoot-details)** by adding penalty deductions based on diagnostic issues.

 **Pros:**

 - Combines quantitative limits with quality metrics
 - Configurable penalty weights for different issue types
 - Applicable to any metric with both thresholds and diagnostics
+- Familiar [Linear Overshoot](#linear-overshoot-details) behavior for size component

 **Cons:**